huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Congrats!
 You have successfully installed boto3.
 The next step will be to write some python code to print out the S3 bucket list, list the contents of an S3 bucket, and more.

 ### Setting up AWS CLI

-When you have installed AWS CLI, check that you have successfully installed it by typing, aws --version, in your terminal.
+**You need to set up AWS CLI in order to access your AWS resources** When you have installed AWS CLI, check that you have successfully installed it by typing, aws --version, in your terminal.
 Something like this, aws-cli/1.11.136 Python/2.7.13 Darwin/15.6.0 botocore/1.6.3, should appear.
 Type into the terminal, aws configure, to configure AWS CLI.
+**Configure your AWS CLI to enter your following information.
+AWS Access Key ID [None]:
+AWS Secret Access Key [None]:
+Default region name [None]:
+Default output format [None]:
+**

-For precise instructions, go to http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
+For more information, go to http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 ### How to print out the S3 bucket list